Divius/Divius.github.io/posts/ironic-denver-2019.rst

 Day 2 operational workflow
 --------------------------

-For deployments with extensive external monitoring, we need a way to reflect in ironic the state when a deployed node looks healthy from our side but is detected as failed by the monitoring.
+For deployments with external health monitoring, we need a way to represent the state when a deployed node looks healthy from our side but is detected as failed by the monitoring.

 It seems that we could introduce a new state transition from ``active`` to something like ``failed`` or ``quarantined``, where a node is still deployed,